Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-A summary of the available coding schemes in URA over GMAC can be found in Table \ref{tablegmac}, accompanied by a comparison of their performance in terms of energy efficiency in Fig. \ref{figperfgmac} for $n = 30000$, $B = 100$, and $\epsilon = 0.05$, which are the common set of parameters in the literature.
-The results in Fig. \ref{figperfgmac} demonstrate that random spreading based schemes (\textit{Pradhan et al., 2020, Ahmadi et al. 2021, Pradhan et al., 2021}) offer good performance for a lower number of active users; however, their performance degrades with the increasing number of active users since each active user occupies the entire transmission frame.
-On the other hand, ODMA (\textit{Yan et al., 2023, Ozates et al., 2024, Yan et al., 2024}) outperforms the other approaches except the solution proposed in \textit{Nassaji et al., 2024} in the high multiuser interference regime due to its sparsity, while it performs well in the low multiuser regime when combined with polar coding.
-Moreover, CCS can exhibit very good performance for a high number of active users when the rate loss due to the redundant parity bits is alleviated as shown in \textit{Nassaji et al., 2024}.
-Regarding the comparison with the achievability bound, the proposed schemes can perform similar or slightly better for $K_a \leq 100$, and the gap is a maximum of 0.8 dB for $K_a \leq 300$.
+The performance of the GMAC URA schemes is compared in terms of energy efficiency, the standard performance criterion in URA, in Fig. \ref{figperfgmac} for $n = 30000$, $B = 100$, and $\epsilon = 0.05$, which are the common set of parameters in the literature.
+Note that due to the vast number of papers, we have included only the state-of-the-art papers, at least in some regime, and those introducing a new approach when published.
+The results in Fig. \ref{figperfgmac} demonstrate that random spreading-based schemes in \cite{pradhan2020polar,ahmadi2021random,pradhan2021ldpc} offer good performance for a low number of active users; however, their performance degrades with increasing the number of active users since each active user occupies the entire transmission frame.
+On the other hand, ODMA-based approaches in \cite{odma,odma2,Yan2025Enhanced} outperform the others, except for the solution proposed in \cite{nassaji2024dynamic}, in the high multiuser interference regime due to their sparsity.
+Meanwhile, they perform well in the low multiuser regime when combined with polar coding.
+Moreover, the CCS-based approaches can exhibit very good performance for a high number of active users when the rate loss due to the parity bits is alleviated, as shown in \cite{nassaji2024dynamic}.
+Compared to the achievability bound, the proposed schemes can perform similarly or slightly better for $K_a \leq 100$, and the gap is at most about 0.8 dB for $K_a \leq 300$.

+In summary, the performance trends over GMAC reveal a clear trade-off: While random spreading-based schemes are attractive at low user loads, their scalability is limited due to full-frame occupancy and high complexity.
+Conversely, ODMA-based approaches and recent CCS variants achieve robust performance in high-user regimes, benefiting from sparsity and efficient decoding.
+These results underscore that practical URA deployment must carefully balance energy efficiency, complexity, and user density, with CCS and ODMA schemes emerging as the most scalable options.